 Write it Down

-The best thing to do before you approach the OD is to write down everything that you are hoping to say in your conversation.
+Write down everything that you are hoping to say in your conversation.
 This is not only great to have as a reminder during the talk, but it also helps you think through what you want to say.
 Thinking through your reasoning forces you to do the research about the different software options available to you, and allows you to identify all of the potential benefits of the change.

 Understand the OD's Communication Preferences